UW-Hydro/VIC/docs/Documentation/Definitions.md

 Campbell, G. S., A Simple Method for Determining Unsaturated Conductivity from Moisture Retention Data, Soil Sci., vol. 117, pp. 311-314, 1974.

-### ROOT_ZONES
+### root_zone
-ROOT_ZONES is the number of root zones used in the vegetation parameter file to define the root distribution.
+The parameter `root_zone` is the number of root zones used in the vegetation parameter file to define the root distribution.
 This allows the rooting distribution to be defined independently of both vegetation type and soil layer depth.
 When soil moisture layer depths are changed during calibration, the model uses linear distribution based on the defined root zones to redistribute root fractions.

 No default value is set, this parameter must be defined in the global parameter file.

+### root_depth
+The parameter `root_depth` describes the thickness of the root zone (the sum of depths is the total depth of root penetration)

+### root_fract
+`root_fract` is the fraction of root in the current root zone.

 ### rough
 Surface roughness of bare soil, expressed in meters, can be set to a value 0.001, and adjusted according to local data.